manya-codes/first-project-mj/ml-projects/iris-flower/README.md

 | v5      | 📊 Used pandas to show a side-by-side table   | Professional & presentation-ready          |

 📊 Model Performance
-Accuracy: 100% on test set
+-Accuracy: 100% on test set
-Visualization: Side-by-side scatter plots for actual vs predicted flower types Table view: Added using "pandas" for clearer comparison
+-Visualization: Side-by-side scatter plots for actual vs predicted flower types -Table view: Added using "pandas" for clearer comparison

 🔧 How to Run
-1.Clone this repo or download ZIP
+-Clone this repo or download ZIP
-2.Install the required libraries:
+-Install the required libraries:
 "pip install scikit-learn pandas matplotlib"
-3.Open any notebook in Jupyter: jupyter notebook
+-Open any notebook in Jupyter: jupyter notebook
-4.Explore different versions to see how the project evolves
+-Explore different versions to see how the project evolves

 ⚙️ Tech Stack